BinaryAnalysisPlatform/bap/README.md

 * [DARPA VET Project](https://www.darpa.mil/program/vetting-commodity-it-software-and-firmware)
 * [Siemens AG](https://www.siemens.com/us/en/home.html)
-* Institute for Information & communications Technology Promotion(IITP) grant funded by the Korea government(MSIT) (No.2015-0-00565,Development of Vulnerability Discovery Technologies for IoT Software Security)
+* Institute for Information & communications Technology Promotion(IITP) grant funded by the Korea government(MSIT) (No.2015-0-00565, Development of Vulnerability Discovery Technologies for IoT Software Security)

 Please, [contact us][contact-us] if you would like to become a sponsor or are seeking a deeper collaboration.